Lower Colorado River Valley: Ecology

-Some of the highest absolute air temperatures (of North America) are recorded in the LCRV, rivaling Death Valley; specifically Bullhead City, Lake Havasu City, Laughlin, Needles, Yuma, or the southeastern deserts of California, west of the Colorado River where extreme heat is the main summertime weather feature.
-Worldwide, only some deserts found in Africa and in the Middle East stand up with an even hotter summer climate on average.
+Some of the highest air temperatures in North America are recorded in the LCRV, rivaling Death Valley; specifically Bullhead City, Lake Havasu City, Laughlin, Needles, Yuma, or the southeastern deserts of California, west of the Colorado River where extreme heat is the main summertime weather feature.
+Worldwide, only deserts in Africa and in the Middle East are hotter.
 The LCRV is defined by three deserts.
 The Mojave Desert is in southeast California, southern Nevada, and northwest Arizona.
 South of the Mojave the Sonoran Desert spans both sides of the Colorado River.
 The Lower Colorado River Valley is in the western part of the Sonoran Desert, which is called the Colorado Desert. the Sonoran Desert region proper extends from areas west of the river, and then southeastwards to southeast Arizona, south along the eastern side of the Baja Peninsula cordillera to Baja California Sur, and southeast Sonora state, Mexico to the northern border of neighboring Sinaloa.

 The LCRV extends about 350 mi from Hoover Dam to the Colorado River Delta.
 The Sonoran Desert itself is more than twice as extensive north-to-south, and about 450 mi in width.
-Two species, Desert Ironwood–(Olneya tesota) and the Lesser Long-nosed Bat, have geographic ranges identical to the Sonoran Desert, and are indicator species of the Sonoran Desert region.
+Two species, desert ironwood and the lesser long-nosed bat, have geographic ranges identical to the Sonoran Desert, and are indicator species of the Sonoran Desert region.
 The spring flowering of ironwood, and the bat species migration arrivals also become indicators of annual or multi-year climate trends for regions of the Sonoran Desert.